-Essential First Aid For Personal Trainers
+Essential First Aid for Personal Trainers

 A personal trainer will work closely with their clients to help them achieve their best health and fitness performance.
 As with all exercise, there is always the risk of injury or accidents so as well as personal trainer liability insurance, what should you know about First Aid so that you can be prepared if an incident should occur?